 Insurance in the UK is issued in good faith, and on that basis the Insurer might not look for validation or evidence around your statements or answers at policy inception.
 This being the case, should you find yourself needing to make a claim and then the request for proof arrives, might you start to become unstuck?

-Look at the requirements of the policy and your business-as-usual processes together; should you identify a gap then be sure to take actions to address - it might be anything from a periodic check to helping you realize there's a small gap in your defenses.
-For those organisations operating ISO27001, Cyber Essential, or holding PCI DSS compliance, this is likely to be much easier to complete.
+Look at the requirements of the policy and your business-as-usual processes together; should you identify a gap then be sure to take actions to address it - it might be anything from a periodic check to helping you realize there's a small gap in your defences.
+For those organisations operating ISO27001, Cyber Essential, or holding PCI DSS compliance, this will likely be much easier to complete.
 But if you feel you're not sure you're aligning to the requirements of a cyber policy and find gaps in your processes, Nettitude can assist you through a range of services on offer around Governance, Risk and Compliance through to testing and assessments.

 #7 - It's not as expensive as you think.

 A cyber policy should balance the costs against the risks it’s helping to mitigate, but it's probably not going to be as expensive as you think.
-Some of the policies have features to offset against other expenses from your cyber security budget which means the actual cost of the policy is very affordable.
-From another perspective, not having a policy in place might land you with a hefty fine from a regulator, court or other associated costs such as forensic investigators - ask yourself if your organisation can pay not only financially but also in resource consumption without this having a significant impact elsewhere?
+Some of the policies have features to offset other expenses from your cyber security budget which means the actual cost of the policy is very affordable.
+From another perspective, not having a policy in place might land you with a hefty fine from a regulator, court or other associated costs such as forensic investigators - ask yourself if your organisation can pay not only financially but also in resource consumption without this having a significant impact elsewhere.

 Some fines have run into the millions and drag on for months e.g. Target and Equifax, but not all policies will cover your fines so choose carefully.

-Ultimately, all good security is based on managing your risks and making informed decision; insurance to support your risks is all part and parcel of the same thing.
+Ultimately, all good security is based on managing your risks and making an informed decision; insurance to support your risks is part and parcel of the same thing.
 Got any questions?
 Contact us today.